Chaplains at AUT University

 Bernie is based at Newman Hall Chaplaincy office – 16 Waterloo Quadrant, Auckland Central from Tuesday to Friday and is available during those times for spiritual counselling, reconciliation or even just a chat and coffee.

-Bernie is a Roman Catholic Franciscan Friar following in the footsteps of St Francis of Assisi.
-He joined the Franciscan community in 1995, and was ordained to the priesthood in 2002.
+Bernie is a Roman Catholic Priest, and was ordained to the priesthood in 2002.
 Bernie received his Bachelor of Theology and Graduate Diploma in Theology from Auckland University.
 Over the last 20 years Bernie has been involved in adult and school student retreat ministry as well as 6 years in parish ministry (2 years in Mangere Bridge and 4 years in Brisbane).
 He has also in the past been a lay missionary in Papua New Guinea and Samoa.
+This year he has also been asked to take on parish responsibilities of the Catholic Parish on Waiheke Island where he will be living during the year - and commuting each day to his base at Newman Hall for chaplaincy ministry.

-Available at the City campus by appointment on Mondays or Thursday during semester.
+Available by appointment or by dropping in to WB234 on Wednesdays or Thursdays during semester.

 Interfaith - Jean McElhaneyContact details